-Ennedi Natural and Cultural Reserve, nestled in the northeast of Chad, is a natural sandstone masterpiece spanning 40,000 km2 of sculpted landscape marked by cliffs, natural arches, mushroom rocks, giant labyrinths, and water catchments.
-Labelled as an Eden in the Sahara, the Reserve lies within Ennedi Massif, a large Sahara mountain massif in Chad.
-Ennedi Massif was declared a World Heritage Site by UNESCO in 2016 for its unique natural formations and rock art that dates back 7,000 years, this rock art is a testament to the historic role people have played in this landscape.
+Ennedi Natural and Cultural Reserve, located in the northeast of Chad, is a natural sandstone masterpiece spanning an extensive 50,000 km2 of a sculpted landscape marked by cliffs, natural arches, mushroom rocks, giant labyrinths, and water catchments.
+Labelled as an Eden in the Sahara, the Reserve lies within the Ennedi Massif, a mountainous refuge that was declared a UNESCO World Heritage Site in 2016 for its unique natural formations and globally significant rock art.
+Dating back 7,000 years, this rock art is a testament to the historic role people have played in this landscape.
 Today, despite the harsh climate and environment, as many as 30,000 community members move through Ennedi every year and whose survival depends on the resources the reserve provides.

 Tremendous opportunity exists to protect this extraordinary landscape to support people and wildlife.
-Through engagement with local communities, and delivering effective management, infrastructure and protection, along with several species reintroductions, the reserve will be restored to create the only fully-functioning Sahelian-Saharan ecosystem of irreplaceable cultural and natural value
+Through engagement with local communities, and delivering effective management, infrastructure and protection, along with the introduction of several species, the reserve will be restored to create a fully-functioning Sahelian-Saharan ecosystem of irreplaceable cultural and natural value.

 Ennedi formally came under the long-term management of African Parks in partnership with the Government of the Republic of Chad in February 2018.
 Our shared long-term vision for Ennedi is to restore its natural and cultural assets, reintroducing species that lived here before, and to recreate a representation of the Sindian-Saharan and Sahelian biomes in Africa, which are no longer found anywhere else in the entire Sahel region.View Partners

 Sign up to be the first to hear #GoodNews happening around African Parks.×